-7.2.3 Auto Engage
+7.2.4 Auto Engage

 Though it may sound like the precursor to an arranged marriage, AUTO ENGAGE is actually a powerful feature that brings a block out of bypass when the SOURCE for a modifier on one of its parameters goes above a certain value.
 The classic example is a Wah that turns on automatically when you rock the pedal and then turns off when you return to the heel-down position.
-Another example might be a pedal that controls the speed of a Rotary Speaker and then bypasses the effect when pulled all the way back.
+You might also use Auto Engage to create a pedal that controls the speed of a Rotary Speaker and then bypasses the effect when pulled all the way back.
 To use Auto Engage, set the following two parameters, found toward the bottom of the MODIFIER screen: